folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "We can do life without 'em.
 Get they bodies organized." > Execution orders

-* Coming after the previous lines, Kendrick again seems to be assuring his supporters that it is okay to kill the street niggas, corporate guys, and rappers that report the lies"along with their family members because society will go on just fine without them being alive.
+* Coming after the previous lines, Kendrick again seems to be assuring his supporters that it is okay to kill the "street niggas, corporate guys, and rappers that report the lies" along with their family members because society will go on just fine without them being alive.

 * Kendrick then seems to appeal to his supporters to join his roster of executioners and help in the process of organizing the dead bodies after carrying out the execution orders.